Orteko/rcubevacation/README.txt

 Available drivers
 ------------------
 The following drivers are available to do the low level work:
+- Sieve.
+This driver uses ManagedSieve to set/get the Sieve script for sending mail.
 - FTP.
 This driver uploads the .forward file to the user's homedirectory.
 - SSHFTP.
 This driver uses SSH to upload .forward file to the user's homedirectory.
 - Setuid.
 This driver places the .forward file in the user's homedirectory using